 Should I be concerned if my teenager looks at pornography?

 There is very little research into the effects of pornography on teenagers.
 However, when boys are asked about their sex education they say that they would like more information on the mechanics of sex.
 Anecdotal research would suggest that boys look at porn to find out about how sex works.
-This could potentially give boys an incorrect sense of what sex "should" be like.
-It could also lead to them to expect girls in their peer group to behave in a similiar manner to a girl in a pornography film.
+This could potentially give boys an incorrect sense of what sex “should” be like.
+It could also lead to them to expect girls in their peer group to behave in a similar manner to a girl in a pornography film.